-The existing Albury to Illabo track requires upgrading to allow the safe running of double-stacked freight trains.
+The existing Albury to Illabo track requires enhancement works to allow the safe running of double-stacked freight trains.
 To achieve this, work could include lowering or shifting the track or raising, widening, replacing or removing bridges.

 To ensure safety and a wider passage for double-stacked container trains, some signalling structures, power poles and other infrastructure will need to be moved further away from the track.
 We will also need to remove rundown and out-of-use structures in the clearance zone.

-To find the best solution, we have been investigating the local environment and considering all possible alternatives; studying road traffic movements, the usability of existing rail structures, and how works may affect local communities and existing track users.
-In the past year, we have undertaken preliminary studies and spent time speaking with communities and landowners along the rail corridor.
+To find the best solution, we have investigated the local environment and considered all possible alternatives; studying road traffic movements, the usability of existing rail structures, and how works may affect local communities and existing track users.
+We have undertaken preliminary studies and spent time speaking with communities and landowners along the rail corridor.

 - meeting with landowners and other stakeholders to gain a better understanding of local opportunities, impacts and conditions

 - working with councils, industry and the community to better understand the local environment.

 After 42 days, the Environmental Impact Statement public exhibition concluded 28 September 2022.